Motimove

 Why movement is essential for joint pain and how to do it the right way

-Joint pain can seriously disrupt your daily life.
-Whether it is knee problems, back pain, hip complaints or shoulder pain, many people think resting is the best solution.
-However, too much rest can actually make your symptoms worse.
-Movement with joint pain is essential to maintaining healthy joints and can help reduce the pain.
+Joint pain can significantly disrupt your daily life.
+Whether it’s knee problems, back pain, hip issues or shoulder pain, many people think that resting is the best solution.
+However, too much rest can actually worsen your symptoms.
+Movement with joint pain is essential for maintaining healthy joints and can help reduce pain.
 In this article, we explain why movement is so important for joint pain and how to do it safely.
+Don’t have time to read this blog?
+Then download the MotiMove app right away.

 What happens with joint pain?

-With joint pain, the joints, such as knees, hips or shoulders, may become inflamed or worn.
+With joint pain, joints such as knees, hips or shoulders can become inflamed or wear down.
 Without sufficient movement, the joints can become stiff and worsen.
-Movement ensures that the joints stay supple, the cartilage stays in good condition, and the muscles around the joints become stronger.
+Movement ensures that the joints remain flexible, the cartilage stays in good condition, and the muscles around the joints become stronger.

 Why movement is important for joint pain